open-sauced/open-sauced/CONTRIBUTING.md

 ## Issues

-If you plan to contribute a change based on an open issue, please assign your self by commenting on the following word `.take`.
+If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

+### Triage Team
+The Triage team is inspired by [expressjs/express](https://github.com/expressjs/express/blob/master/Triager-Guide.md).
+This team exists to create a path for making contributions to this project and open source.
+All Triage Team members are expected to follow this guide: [TRIAGE_GUIDE.md](/add-triage-doc/TRIAGE_GUIDE.md)

+> **There are no minimum requirements to become a member of the Triage Team.**

+For those interested in getting involved in the project or just open source in general, please request an invite to the Triage Team in [this discussion.](https://github.com/open-sauced/open-sauced/discussions/638)

 ## Community
 The [mutualfun.live](https://mutualfun.live) Twitch community can be leveraged for questions about this project.
 Join the conversation on the [#open-sauced channel](https://discord.gg/gZMKK5q).